-The scheme has been launched following the success of the Developing Beef Expertise group, which has been running since December 2015.
+The scheme was launched following the success of the Developing Beef Expertise group, which is due to begin its second programme.

 Liz Genever said “The second meeting of the DSE group followed on quickly from the first meeting to avoid the busy lambing period.
 The group went down to Mount Vets near Cullompton in Devon to take part in a post-mortem session run by Alasdair Winearls, which involved a discussion on how the members of groups, whether vets or consultants, use health data with their clients.
 The group shared techniques during the practical session and identified a lamb that had died due to strangulation in an electric fence.